Mike Ott

-Mike Rigoberto Ott (born 2 March 1995) is a professional footballer who plays as an attacking midfielder for Liga 1 club Barito Putera and the Philippines national team.
+Mike Rigoberto Ott (born 2 March 1995) is a professional footballer who plays as an attacking midfielder for Philippines Football League club Kaya–Iloilo.
+Born in Germany, he plays for the Philippines national team.

 Personal life

 Mike is the younger brother of Manuel Ott who is also an international footballer for the Philippines and also has a twin brother named Marco.
 Their father is German and their mother is Filipina who is a native of Boracay in Malay, Aklan.

-Career
+Club career

 1860 Munich II

 Born in Munich, Ott had his youth career at TSV 1860 Munich.
 On 17 November 2012, he made his debut for the club's reserves in a 2–0 home defeat against Eintracht Bamberg.
 He scored 12 goals in 25 games for Munich II before joining 1.
 FC Nürnberg.

 1. FC Nürnberg

 In April 2014, Ott signed a three-year deal with 1.
 FC Nürnberg.
 In 2015–16, after failing to impress at the senior squad, Ott was demoted to Nürnberg's second team.